 It cannot be stressed enough that no bottom line should be given unless it can and will be fully enforced.

-The list of things to do in preparation vary depending on the type of intervention and the family circumstances.
+The list of things to do in preparation varies depending on the type of intervention and the family circumstances.

 A general guideline is to have everything prepared that can possibly be prepared.
 Some examples of items on a preparation checklist may include:

 - Having the treatment program on standby, ready for a call as to whether or not the addicted person will be checking in.